dynport/urknall/content/docs/library.md

 ## Templates

-The templates are used to define the list of steps required during provisioning.
+Templates are used to define the list of tasks that should be performed during provisioning.
 Conceptually they are structs that implement the `Template` interface, i.e. have a `Render` method that will extend a given `Package`.
 These steps are influenced by the configuration of the template.